EthanGunter/Altargene/Stories/The Artisan/Overview.md

-A young adult woman (Siel) needs to save her family's artifact shop from going under by acquiring a legendary macguffin from the jungles of Cerretis.
+***Plot***: A young adult woman (Siel) needs to save her family's artifact shop from going under by acquiring a legendary macguffin from the jungles of Cennet.
 She intends to use this macguffin to power the next generation of [[Setting#Technology|condensers]] to put their dying shop back on the map.
 During her quest, she stumbles across the wonderful works of a hermit high in the mountains, and the two reluctantly and unintentionally form a mentor-apprentice relationship where Siel learns how to harness the magic of [[Setting#Magic|Aestheturgy]] to create much more than tiny one-home condensers
+***Purpose***: The Artisan is a novel that explores the concept of artistry as literal magic.
+Siel, and her younger brother, Jaeson, are conduits to explore the two sides of this coin; generation, and refinement.
+1) *Creative generation* requires a low-judgement, quick-witted intuitive approach.
+It is fast, flashy, and sways audiences, but often has little power to make great change.
+Jaeson expresses skill in this way of aesthemancy is a young boy who has strong convictions and often ends up in situations that he has to weasel his way out of.
+2) *Refinement* requires a deep, intentive, and methodical approach to steering a particular work towards its ultimate form.
+It takes a great deal of time, but specific movements can be trained through repetition.
+The products of this process have significant and long lasting affects on the world in which they are placed.
+Siel's serious and stable affect make her a perfect candidate for aestheturgy, but she must unlearn many limiting beliefs before she can truly unleash the power within.

-*The plot after she returns (book 2) can go in one of two directions:*
+*The plot after she returns (book 2):*
-1) She spent too long practicing and the shop has been closed, and she seeks justice, or
-2) she whips together a solution, saves her family, and goes on to develop solutions to turn the hellscape of [[Cennet (or Cerretis)#Major (known) Settlements|Dusthaven]] into a paradise, but along the way she encounters powers that would rather keep things the way they are
+1) she whips together a solution, saves her family, and goes on to develop solutions to turn the hellscape of [[Cennet (or Cerretis)#Major (known) Settlements|Dusthaven]] into a paradise, but along the way she encounters powers that would rather keep things the way they are
 # Characters
 - ## [[Siel Kunstenaar]]
 - ## Altus